 Why all these “head spinning” (pun intended) statistics in a blog dedicated to composite cans?
 Good question.
 Because composite cans have been the go-to packaging alternative for brewers, wine makers, and distillers wanting to make their products stand out in a highly competitive retail environment.
 It can be difficult to distinguish between the premium brands and the bargains, thus many alcoholic beverage packers see composite cans as the best way to communicate their brand value to the consumer.
 Using outer packaging for bottles is not only a smart marketing solution, but great for gift giving as well as for protecting the glass from breakage.

 Many liquor manufacturers feature their products in composite cans during the holiday season by offering special limited-edition products to highlight their brands in this peak purchasing period.
 Smaller volume, long-neck bottles are especially suited to composite cans.
 Many northern countries like Canada now produce some of the best dessert and ice wines in the world, many selling at more than $75 for a 375 ml bottle.
 At this price point, these wine producers view composite cans as an integral part of their product packaging strategy as well as a valuable asset to promote and protect their liquid gold.

 Canfab has more than 50 years’ experience in partnering with some of the best and most recognized brands in the W&S industry.
 Let us help you choose the perfect solution to make your product stand out.
-Visit our website or call us toll free today at 1-888-5-CANFAB for more information on using composite cans for packages beverages of all sorts.
+Visit our website or call us toll free today at 1-888-5-CANFAB for more information on using composite cans as wine packaging and for other bottled beverages.